 - No backlight on the fitness monitor LCD;

-- No pre-set workout programs.
+- The fitness monitor does not have any pre-set workout programs.

 HouseFit DH-8633 Rowing Machine Summary